AN UNEXPECTED START

 Realizing the connection between childhood adversity and adult illness has definitely driven all my efforts to heal.
 I still find it absolutely amazing how our bodies communicate with us subconsciously through our moods, our symptoms, our ailments and even our dreams!
 If only we’d listen!

-But it’s no longer just about joining the dots between my complicated start to life and the symptoms that showed up for me.
-It’s now about being able to use all that I’ve learnt on my journey to draw alongside and walk with others for a while on theirs, to listen to what their bodies, minds and souls are saying and help nudge them back to where they’re meant to be.
+But it’s no longer just about joining the dots between my complicated start to life and the symptoms that show up for me.
+It’s now about being able to use all that I’ve learnt on my own journey to draw alongside and walk with others for a while on theirs, to listen to what their bodies are saying and help gently nudge them back to a place of emotional and physical wellness.

 So….what’s your story?!
 And how’s it showing up for you right now?

 I’D LOVE TO KNOW AND I’D LOVE TO HELP

 The best places to connect with me are either here on my Contact page, or over on Facebook or Twitter.
 I share most of my creative side on Instagram, which I LOVE, and Pinterest is where I pull together my ideas.
 It’s also where I dream, collect and gather….

 *From Dr Candace Pert’s book ‘Molecules of Emotion’.